Sooby-sg/RAG-ChatBot/README.md

 Decimal points were standardized, blank entries were updated, and redundant columns were removed.
 Additionally, text columns were cleaned to remove HTML tags and unnecessary characters.

+To run the Bot, Please run the main.ipynb from scratch